St. Agnes Church (New York City): Buildings

-The church was built 1873–1877 to the designs of Lawrence J. O'Connor.
+The church was built during 1873–1877 to the designs of Lawrence J. O'Connor.
 Builders were Moran and Armstrong and Michael J. Newman.
-The basement was completed and used as a chapel which was dedicated by John Cardinal McCloskey on January 11, 1874.
+The basement was completed and used as a chapel, which was dedicated by John Cardinal McCloskey on January 11, 1874.
 A Celtic cross crowned the gable.
 The sanctuary contained a chancel window depicting St. Agnes.
 The completed church was dedicated by Cardinal McCloskey on May 6, 1877.

-The parish constructed a four-story brick and stone rectory and sacristy in 1904 to designs by Jeremiah O'Rourke & Sons of 756 Broad Street, Newark, New Jersey for $31,000.
+The parish constructed a four-story brick and stone rectory and sacristy in 1904 to designs by Jeremiah O'Rourke & Sons of Newark, New Jersey, for $31,000 ($ in current dollars).

 The church has suffered two fires.
 The first, which badly damaged it but left the towers standing, occurred on December 24, 1898.
-The following February, plans were filed to rebuild it and add a semi-octagonal chancel to the rear, at the expected total cost of $40,000.
-The second fire, in 1992, left only the outside walls and the towers standing.
-The church was rebuilt to designs by the firm Acheson, Thorton, Doyle, and opened in 1998.
-The new church was modeled after the Church of the Gesù in Rome, but had the original church's towers from O'Connor's church flanking the new building.
+The following February, plans were filed to rebuild it and add a semi-octagonal chancel to the rear, at the expected total cost of $40,000 ($ in current dollars).
+The second fire, on December 10, 1992, left only the outside walls and the towers standing, costing $2 million for demolition ($ million current) and $6 million for the new building ($ million current).
+The church was rebuilt to designs by the firm Acheson, Thornton, Doyle, and opened in 1998.
+The new church was modeled after the Church of the Gesù in Rome, but with the original towers from O'Connor's church flanking the new building.

 The altar triptych in the rebuilt church was painted by Sean Delonas.
+St. Agnes Boys High School, located behind the church on East 44th Street, relocated to the Upper West Side until closing in 2013.